mbejger/mbejger.github.io/_posts/2016-07-25-snr-periodic-signal.md

 ![gaussian noise plus signal](../images/gaussian_noise_w_signal.png)

-The signal is buried so deeply in the noise that it's not apparent at all that it actually is there.
+The signal is hidden so deep in the noise that it's not at all apparent that it actually is there.
 Fortunarely, we have several techniques to try and find out whether the signal is present in the noisy data or not.
 One of the most powerful is the
 [matched filter](https://en.wikipedia.org/wiki/Matched_filter) method.
-The case of a sinusoidal signal is interesting, because the matched filter is just the Fourier transform.
+The case of a sinusoidal signal is informative, because the matched filter is just the Fourier transform.

 ```python